TheQwertiest/foo_spider_monkey_panel/README.md

 This is a component for the [foobar2000](https://www.foobar2000.org) audio player.

-It allows for creation of full-fledged CUI/DUI panels by using nothing but a Notepad!
+It allows for creation of full-fledged CUI/DUI panels using JavaScript!
-Panels are coded in JavaScript, so you can apply your changes and see their effect immediately!

 Base functionality includes:
 * Graphics functions: drawing text, external images, lines, rectangles, etc.